 Types of rain gauges

-The precipitation is measured by a hydrological instrument called rain gauge.
-Rain gauge is also variously known as a hydrometer, Ombrometer, or Pluviometer.
+The precipitation is measured by a hydrological instrument called a rain gauge.
+A rain gauge is also variously known as a hydrometer, Ombrometer, or Pluviometer.
 Rain gauges are mainly of two types.

 - Non-recording or ordinary rain gauges.